-- XTools is based on Symfony 3, which is a full MVC framework.
-We use Twig as our template engine. - All the PHP lives in src/. - There is a single bundle called AppBundle, which contains the controllers, event listeners, helpers and Twig extensions. - Models and repositories live in src/Xtools.
-Repositories are responsible for fetching data and the models handle the logic. - Views and assets live in app/Resources. - In app/Resources/views, there is a separate directory for each controller.
-The index.html. twig files are the form pages (example), and result.html.twig pages are the result pages (example).
+- XTools is based on Symfony 4, which is a full MVC framework.
+We use Twig as our template engine. - All the PHP lives in src/. - There is a single bundle called AppBundle, which contains the controllers, event listeners, helpers and Twig extensions. - Views live in templates/ and assets assets/. - In templates/, there is a separate directory for each controller.
+The index.html.twig files are the form pages (example), and result.html.twig pages are the result pages (example).
 Some tools like the Edit Counter have multiple result pages. - Routes are configured using the @Route annotation. - By convention, each tool has it's own controller that handles requests, instantiates a model, sets the repository, and returns it to the view.
 Not all the tools follow this convention, however.
-Each tool is also registered within app/config/tools.yml. - XTools was built to work on any MediaWiki installation, but it's target wiki farm is Wikimedia.
+Each tool is also registered within config/tools.yml. - XTools was built to work on any MediaWiki installation, but it's target wiki farm is Wikimedia.
 Some features are only available on the Wikimedia installation, which is what all the app.is_labs checks are for.